ZULFIQARAHMED27/ZULFIQARAHMED27/README.md

 ---

 ## 🔍 About Me
-- 🌱 Currently learning: Advanced Generative AI and LLMs
+- 🌱 Currently learning: Advanced Generative AI and Agentic AI
-- 💼 Open to collaborating on: AI/ML projects in Computer Vision, NLP, and Generative AI
+- 💼 Open to collaborating on: AI/ML projects in Computer Vision, NLP, LLMs and Generative AI
 - 🧠 Tech stack: Python, TensorFlow, PyTorch, NumPy, Pandas, Scikit-learn, SQL, and more

 ---